 Also, different pricing levels apply to regions across different parts of the world.
 Price shown here is standard for analytics enabled by Sentinel.
 It does not cover the related data ingestion charges for Log Analytics (refer to Azure Monitor Log Analytics Pricing).

 For Existing Log Analytics Workspace: For existing workspaces, users can enable Sentinel for no additional cost (any workspace created more than three days ago).
-Note: The trial period includes charges waived only for Azure Sentinel.
+Note: The trial period includes charges waived only for Microsoft Sentinel.

 For New Log Analytics Workspace: Users can enable ingestion of up to 10 GB/day capacity of log data for the first 31 days at no cost with new workspaces (workspaces that are less than three days old).
-Note: The trial period includes charges waived for both Azure Sentinel and Log Analytics data ingestion and is subject to 20 workspace limits per Azure tenant.
+Note: The trial period includes charges waived for both Microsoft Sentinel and Log Analytics data ingestion and is subject to 20 workspace limits per Azure tenant.

-Users will be charged if their usage exceeds these limits and as per the pricing listed on the Azure Sentinel pricing page.
+Users will be charged if their usage exceeds these limits and as per the pricing listed on the Microsoft Sentinel pricing page.
 The free trial also includes additional charges for other automation tools and for your own machine learning tools.

 Organizations can retain their ingested data in the workspace at no cost for the first 90 days.
 Retention prices will be charged as per the standard Azure Monitor Log Analytics after a period of 90 days.

 For security to be imbued at every level of your organization, you need a reliable security strategy, a trusted partner, and a smart alarm system for your IT environment.
-Deployment of Azure Sentinel is just the first step and ongoing monitoring and management of the platform is necessary to take full advantage of it.
+Deployment of Microsoft Sentinel is just the first step and ongoing monitoring and management of the platform is necessary to take full advantage of it.

-With Azure Sentinel as the monitoring station, ProServeIT's Alarm Guardian is the ultimate managed cybersecurity solution with advanced threat intelligence that protects your digital assets 24 x 7 x 365.
+With Microsoft Sentinel as the monitoring station, ProServeIT's Alarm Guardian is the ultimate managed cybersecurity solution with advanced threat intelligence that protects your digital assets 24 x 7 x 365.
 With a team of experienced cyber security experts’ assistance, you can feel confident with the constant monitoring and response to potential threats while you focus on other priority business operations.

 Our Alarm Guardian is a subscription-based solution which becomes your Security Operations Center to monitor, detect, protect, and review incidents on your behalf in real-time.
 It also provides contextual insights you can use to further defend and assess the impact of security events with fewer false positives and relevant findings.
 Download the details of the three different packaged solutions for Alarm Guardian.
 And book a discovery call to get started.